hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

 Impact on starting jobs on Genius and wICE
 ------------------------------------------
 In order to minimize the changes you need to make to your jobscripts, an appropriate module path (``$MODULEPATH``) will be set by default at the start of your job of the the migration of Genius to Rocky 8 OS.
-This new module path will now contain all toolchain versions, starting from 2018a on Genius and starting from 2021a on wICE.
+This new module path will now contain all toolchain versions, so all the modules, starting from 2018a on Genius and starting from 2021a on wICE.
 This is an important change!
 Previously the modulepath was set to a single toolchain, that would not change over time.
 You might have set a module path in your jobscripts to refer to newer toolchains.
+Module use/unuse should now only be needed in exceptional cases.

 .. note::